Denver Auto Accident Attorneys

 Breaking the rules of the road or driving in an unsafe or careless way is considered a breach of legal duty and is called “negligence.”
 When a person is legally negligent, he or she can be held responsible for the costs of all injuries that occur due to that negligence.
 In other words, if a person’s carelessness causes a car wreck, the careless driver must pay damages to the injured victim(s).
 A negligent driver is likely to cause the following types of accidents:

 - Winter Weather Accidents

 - And more…

-In Colorado auto accident cases, the injured person must prove that the other driver was negligent and that the negligence caused a crash.
+In Colorado auto accident cases, the injured person (or the injured person attorney) must prove that the other driver was negligent and that the negligence caused the crash that resulted in your injuries.
 The injured person’s lawyer must also show how severe the injuries are in order to recover compensation.
-An injured victim receives compensation for his or her auto accident injuries either by settling in an out-of-court agreement with the responsible driver’s insurer or by filing a personal injury lawsuit with the courts.
+A victim receives compensation for his or her auto accident injuries either by settling in an out-of-court agreement with the responsible driver’s insurer or by filing a lawsuit with the courts.

-It is important to understand that car accident cases in Denver and across the state of Colorado are subject to a three-year statute of limitations.
-You will only have three years from the date of the crash to file your car accident claim (with a few limited exceptions).
+What is the statute of limitations in Denver for a car accident lawsuit?
+Car accident cases in Denver and across the state of Colorado are subject to a three-year statute of limitations.
+You will only have three years from the date of the crash to file your claim (with a few limited exceptions).
 If you fail to act within the three-year deadline, you could be permanently barred from pursuing legal action.

 - Medical Expenses – All medical expenses you incur in relation to your auto accident injuries.

-- Lost Income – Wages, salary, tips, benefits and any other forms of compensation you are unable to earn due to your injuries.
+- Lost Income – Wages, salary, tips, benefits and any other forms of compensation you are unable to earn due to your injuries from the crash.

 - Loss of Earning Capacity – Future loss of income due to inability to work or being forced to take a lower-paying job.